atomiks/tippyjs-react/README.md

 `styled-components` v4+ does this for you automatically, so it should be seamless when using the `styled` constructor.

-If you're using a library that doesn't `forwardRef` for you, and doesn't give access to the ref via `innerRef` or similar, you can use a wrapper `<span>` element as a workaround.
+Workaround for old libraries that don't forward the ref is to use a `<span>` wrapper tag:

 ```jsx
 <Tippy content="Tooltip">